nickdunn/elasticsearch/README.markdown

 * Requirements: Symphony 2.2

 ## Description
-The ElasticSearch extension integrates Symphony with [ElasticSearch](http://www.elasticsearch.org/) so provide powerful indexing and search for your site.
-It's cool.
+The ElasticSearch extension integrates Symphony with [ElasticSearch](http://www.elasticsearch.org/) to provide powerful indexing and search for your site.

 ## Usage
 1. Add the `elasticsearch` folder to your Extensions directory